photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose up -d
 ```

 Now open http://localhost:2342/ in a Web browser to see the user interface.

-The default password is "photoprism".
+The initial password is "photoprism".
+You can change it in Settings or using the
+the `photoprism passwd` command in a terminal.

 The port and other basic settings can be changed in `docker-compose.yml`.
 Remember to stop and re-create the container whenever configuration values changed: